Lemon Nutrition: Small Fruit, Useful Acid Chemistry, and Real Limits

 Lemon often improves diet quality through behavior, not through massive nutrient load.

 For many users, a squeeze of lemon can reduce reliance on heavy dressings or excess salt while keeping food satisfying.
+Citric acid is the compound doing most of that flavor work.

 Iron Absorption Context

 Lemon contributes vitamin C, which can improve non-heme iron absorption in the same meal.
-That matters most in plant-forward meals with beans, lentils, or leafy greens.
+That matters most in plant-forward meals with beans , lentils , or leafy greens.

 This is not a cure for iron deficiency, but it is a practical adjustment with low cost and low risk.